 Specific research topics presented have included the causes, organization, and consequences of inter-state conflict, inter-state coercion, deterrence, military intervention, as well as studies of sub-state violence including civil war, terrorism, and insurgency.
 Through our weekly meetings, the group seeks to foster a climate of free intellectual exchange, constructive criticism, and collaboration amongst its members.

 Chinese Politics Research Workshop

-The Chinese Politics Research Workshop provides a forum for (1) sharing and getting feedback on China-related research at all stages of development; (2) discussing the practical and methodological issues that come with doing research in and on China; (3) building a stronger academic community among graduate students, research fellows, and faculty members in the greater Cambridge area who work on Chinese politics.
-The workshop hopes to bring together an inter-generational, interdisciplinary, and international group of China researchers from MIT, Harvard, Boston University and other nearby universities.
+The Chinese Politics Research Workshop was established by MIT, Harvard, and Boston University graduate students in 2010.
+Despite the lingering pandemic over the past academic year (2021-2022), this workshop has sought to serve as a forum for: (1) sharing and receiving feedback on China-related research at all stages of development; (2) discussing practical and methodological issues and challenges associated with doing research in and on China; (3) building a stronger academic community among graduate students, research fellows, and faculty members in Cambridge who study Chinese politics; and (4) the most importantly, stimulating additional activities between participants of the research workshop.

 Past workshops have covered methodological topics such as archival research, quantitative China data, ethnographic research techniques, elite interviewing, and the continued relevance of “Kremlinology.”
 Faculty and graduate student research presentations that served as the mainstay of the workshop represented various social science disciplines and ran the gamut from brainstorming memos to book/dissertation chapters and article drafts.